This easy gluten free vegan pot pie recipe will blow your mind! It’s so creamy and delicious you will not believe it has no dairy or gluten.

 - You can use any veggies you prefer, just keep the overall amount the same.

-- To prep this ahead, simple make the filling and roll out and shape the bottom pie dough.
-Store in the fridge in an airtight container or wrap in plastic until ready to use!
+- To prep this ahead, simply make the filling and the dough.
+Assemble the pie then wrap it in plastic wrap or store in an airtight container in the fridge until you’re ready to bake, up to 2 days.

-- Store any leftover pot pie in an airtight container in the fridge.
+- Store any leftover pot pie in an airtight container in the fridge for up to 3-5 days.

-- To reheat, you can do it in the microwave or in the oven to gain back some crispness of the crust.
+- To reheat refrigerated leftovers, you can do it in the microwave or in the oven to gain back some crispness of the crust.
 Bake at the same temperature for about 5-10 minutes!

 It’s a savory pie that has a bottom and top crust.
 They have a variety of fillings from meat based to plant-based.